amitesh0109/mathvisuals/README.md

 # mathvisuals
-A represntation of different linear transformations on a matrix usinf plotly.
+A represntation of different linear transformations on a matrix using plotly.